edenlabllc/kodjin.cli/docs/command-download.md

 ## --preprocess

 The option `--preprocess` allow you to perform all actions that is done by the install command.
-This could be usefull if you want to wark with conformance resources locally.
+This could be usefull if you want to work with conformance resources locally.

 When installing packages, kodjin-cli performs several updates to conformance resources, including: